ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter3/section3-4.md

 - Edge locations are not just READ only, you can write to them too (put an object onto them).
 - Objects are cached for the life of the TTL (time to live).
 - You can clear cached objects, but you will be charged.

+### Create a CloudFront Distribution

+1) Log into AWS Console, go to S3.
+Go to a bucket with an image uploaded, or create a new one.

+2) Once you have one setup, Go to Services -> (Under networking and Content Delivery) CloudFront and hit Create Distribution.
+  - You can create either a web distribution or RTMP distribution.

+3)